Ring Out, Wild Bells: Musical settings

 The second, seventh and eighth stanzas were set to music by Karl Jenkins in the finale ("Better is Peace") of The Armed Man.

 The first, second and last stanzas were set to music by Crawford Gates; this setting is included in the Church of Jesus Christ of Latter-day Saints 1985 hymnal (hymn number 215).

-The first, second, third, fifth and seventh stanzas were set to music by Jonathan Dove for the final movement of his "Passing of the Year" song cycle, written for double choir (SSAATTBB).

-James Q Mullholland set the 1st, 2nd, 3rd, 5th and 7th stanzas to music in honour of Gary Schwartzhoff in a piece commissioned by members and friends at First Congregational Church, Eau Claire, Wisconsin in 2011.
-It was first sung by the UW Eau Claire Concert Choir on Sunday, 10 April 2011, and again by the Chancel Choir of First Congregational Church on Sunday, 22 May 2011.

-Excerpts of the poem were also used by George Harrison in his song "Ding Dong, Ding Dong" ("Ring out the old – Ring in the new.
-Ring out the false – Ring in the true").
-But Harrison attributed these passages to Sir Frank Crisp, having seen them engraved on walls and other parts of Friar Park, the mansion he bought which had once belonged to Sir Frank.

-It forms the final song of Ballads for Christmas by Andrew Downes for high voices and harp.

 Jonathan Ward of Magdalen College School composed a setting, while Wiltshire-based composer Stuart Brown has used it as the opening of his song cycle "Idylls", written in 2014 for the London-based soprano Chen Wang.

 The composer Simon Gray, performing as The Winterval Conspiracy, set and performed the whole poem as the final song on his album Now That's What I Call 2020!

-Augusta Read Thomas's Ring Out, Wild Bells, to the Wild Sky uses the text of the first, second, and eighth stanzas and excerpts from the fourth, sixth, and ninth stanzas along with text from other sections of In Memoriam A.H.H..
+Augusta Read Thomas's Ring Out, Wild Bells, to the Wild Sky uses the text of the first, second, and eighth stanzas and excerpts from the fourth, sixth, and seventh stanzas along with text from other sections of In Memoriam A.H.H..

+The entire poem comprises the lyrics of the final song, Ring Out Wild Bells, on British musician-songwriter Paul Field’s 2016 album Being Me.